Cadry's Kitchen

 Can you freeze lentil salad?

 Yes!
-According to Angela, the cookbook author, you can put this salad into a freezer-safe zip-top bag with the air pressed out.
+According to Angela, the cookbook author and recipe creator, you can put this salad into a freezer-safe zip-top bag with the air pressed out.
 It will keep for up to a month in the freezer.

 When you’re ready to use it, move it to the refrigerator to thaw.
 Before serving, add extra dressing and salt to liven it up again.